downthecrop/2009scape-mirror/README.md

 - Start the `Apache` and `MySQL` modules
 - Navigate to http://localhost/phpmyadmin/
 - Create 2 new tables named `server` and `global`
-- Import `09HDscape-server/server.sql` and `09HDscape-server/global.sql` into their respective tables
+- Import `Server/server.sql` and `Server/global.sql` into their respective databases
   - _Refer [here](https://www.thecodedeveloper.com/import-large-sql-files-xampp/) for help importing the `.sql` files_

 ## Step 4: Running the Server & Client